aloysiusose/Spring-Security-Demo-with-JWT/README.md

 4. H2 in memory databse for database administation
 5. Lombok for reducing boiler plates codes

-To use this application, a user needs to be registered ising the user registration endpoint, then sign in to recieve a jwt token when is then placed in the authorization header when atempting to access web resources
+To use this application, a user needs to be registered using the user registration endpoint, then sign in to recieve a jwt token which is then placed in the authorization header when atempting to access web resources

 ##  Spring Oauth2 resource server
 The  Spring Oauth2 resource server dependency is part of the spring implementation of the Oauth2 specification others are Spring Oauth2 Authorization Server and Outh2 Resource client